 I love making fun treats for holidays but I am completely useless when it comes to decorating cakes.
 Isn’t the icing supposed to be eaten out of the tub with your fingers right?
 Maybe that’s just me!
 These Easter cupcakes were fun to make and I made a complete fool of myself in Walmart when I realized I could use wafer cookies for the carrot I gasped and high tailed it to the cookie aisle.
 The poor people in the candy aisle must have thought I was nuts.
 If only the could have seen these awesome Easter treats!

 - Gather your materials.
 You will need cupcakes, icing (any type will do), orange wafer cookies (vanilla), and edible Easter grass.

 - Start by making your cupcakes.
 I am so not a baker.
 Mine come from a box more often than not.
 Have your kids help.

-- Cut your wafers in half and cut the corners off.
+- Cut your wafers in half and then cut the corners off.

 - Carefully slide edible Easter grass into the top of the wafer.